Book A Free Consultation Right Now!

 When I began my SEO and marketing journey more than a decade ago, I read multiple keyword research guides.
 I understood the idea behind it and knew how to run it, but all of my research didn’t teach me as much as my hands-on experience did.

-Only when I started running hundreds of keyword researches per month did I catch the small nuances that helped me find the hidden gems.
+Only when I started running hundreds of keyword research per month did I catch the small nuances that helped me find the hidden gems.

 Those nuances are what turned my basic keyword research into a professional one.
 Extensive practice is the key to mastering keyword research.
 Let’s go over the basics of running keyword research for B2B SaaS and B2D companies.